-After an initial approval, a SELPA must review the local plan’s governance and administration at least once every three years, or when there are substantive changes to the provisions of the plan.
-If an amendment is necessary to accurately reflect the governance and administrative structure, revisions to Section B (PDF) of the local plan must be certified by the CAC, approved by each LEA’s governing board, approved and adopted at a public hearing held by the SELPA, approved by the COE, and approved by the CDE.
+After an initial approval, a SELPA must review the Local Plan’s Section B, Governance and Administration at least once every three years, or when there are substantive changes to the provisions of the plan.
+If an amendment is necessary to accurately reflect the governance and administrative structure, revisions to Section B (PDF) of the Local Plan must be certified by the CAC, approved by each LEA’s governing board, approved and adopted at a public hearing held by the SELPA, approved by the COE, and approved by the CDE.
 Copies of all public hearing notices must be kept on file at the SELPA office and provided to the CDE upon request.
-Hearing dates must be documented on the appropriate certification included in Section A of the local plan packet.
+Hearing dates must be documented on the appropriate certification included in Contacts and Certifications, Section A, of the Local Plan.

 Initial Submission Due Date

-An initial SELPA local plan, including Sections B, D, E, Attachments, and applicable Certifications along with a completed Section A, must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.
+An initial SELPA Local Plan, including completed Sections A, B, D, E, Attachments, and applicable Certifications, must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.

-SELPAs are not authorized to implement a proposed local plan until the entire plan, including the Sections B, D, E, Attachments, and Certifications have been approved by the CDE.
+SELPAs are not authorized to implement a proposed Local Plan until the entire plan, has been approved by the CDE.

 Governance and Administration Revisions